 Clients throughout South Florida rely on our reputable probate attorneys to serve as their estate planning counsel.
 We assist you in forming a solid estate plan and avoiding probate.

-Serving Palm Beach, North Palm Beach, Palm Beach Gardens, West Palm Beach, Jupiter, Juno Beach, Singer Island, Tequesta, Hobe Sound, Lake Park, and other areas throughout South Florida.
+Our team of West Palm Beach Probate lawyers serve Palm Beach Gardens, Jupiter, North Palm Beach, Palm Beach, Juno Beach, Singer Island, Tequesta, Hobe Sound, Lake Park, and other areas throughout South Florida.
 To schedule a free consultation, call 561-721-0600 or contact us online.

 The North Palm Beach Estate Planning Lawyers of Kitroser & Associates, welcome clients from the cities of West Palm Beach, Palm Beach Gardens, Palm Beach, Jupiter, Tequesta, Juno Beach, Singer Island, Lake Park, Hobe Sound, Royal Palm Beach, Wellington, Lake Worth, as well as all of Palm Beach County, Martin County and South Florida.